YouSame2/dotfiles-manager/README.md

 Add any homebrew recipes and any choco packages you would like to install in the sync process to `$DOTFILES/bootstrap/mac/brewfile` & `$DOTFILES/bootstrap/windows/packages.config` respectively. **Do not** remove any.

-Add any additional commands/plugins you would like to install with the sync process to the bottom of `$DOTFILES/sync.sh` under 'echo "------- Syncing plugins..."' or place them in `$DOTFILES/bootstrap/extras-sync.sh` (the sync script will source this file if present).
+Add any additional commands/plugins you would like to install with the sync process to the bottom of `$DOTFILES/sync.sh` under 'echo "------- Syncing plugins..."' or place them as executable scripts in `$DOTFILES/sync/` (the sync script will run or source any files in that folder).

 > [!NOTE]
 > Check out my personal [dotfiles](https://github.com/YouSame2/dotfiles-public) for ideas/references.